-Pollution type: Pollutant(s): Stream Hydrocarbons, other sewage, metals, organic waste, paint, % Hutt complaints: No. of complaints: 16 % 26
+Pollutant(s): Hydrocarbons, sewage, metals, organic waste, paint, other

+% Hutt complaints: 16 % No. of complaints: 26

 The lower reach of Waiwhetu Stream flows through the Seaview industrial area and the Council is frequently notified of pollution incidents in this area.
 The Waiwhetu Stream has been identified as one of the most contaminated streams in the Region (see Committee Report 01.504).
 The Council will be implementing Take Charge, the pollution prevention programme, in the Seaview industrial area during the 2001/2002 financial year in an effort to reduce the level of pollution that occurs in this area.
 It is suspected the reported level of pollution incidents in Seaview is only a small proportion of the incidents that are actually occurring.